johnh865/AFR_Bylaws/Bylaws.md

 4.6 Quorum
 ----------------------------
-Quorum shall be estalished by attendance of at least 50% of total delegated voting power.
+Quorum shall be established by attendance of at least 50% of total delegated voting power.

 5 Officers and Staff